Holding Space in Business: The Sacred Role of the Heart-Centered Entrepreneur

 • Investing in your own support through therapy, coaching, or supervision

-• Noticing when your wounds try to run the session
+• Noticing when your own wounds try to run the session

 • Setting boundaries that protect you and honor your clients

-• Being honest about your capacity and what you can hold
+• Being honest about your capacity and what you can actually hold

 Your business is not built on how much you can give away.
 It is built on how clearly you can hold your energy, your truth, your values, and the safety of the container you create.